PhD in Community Health Sciences

 Assistantships/Fellowships for PhD Program

 A limited number of assistantships are available to full-time students pursuing a PhD in Community Health Sciences.
 Assistantships entail a commitment of up to twenty hours per week working with faculty on research projects or in a teaching capacity.
-See here for a list of anticipated research opportunities that are anticipated to provide some of the available stipends.
+There is no central listing of openings.
+Students interested in obtaining an assistantship are encouraged to visit the school’s various institute and program websites or contact faculty directly.

 A minimum of 60 credit hours are required for students with a prior MPH degree.
 Additional foundation public health courses may be required depending on a non-MPH student’s background.